JulioVIII/python-notes-manager/README.md

 ## Author

-Created by Javier as part of a Python learning journey.
+Created by Julio Torres as part of a Python learning journey.